prisma/prisma/README.md

 <img src="https://i.imgur.com/L6a5Vqd.png" width="392px">

 Once you're happy with the changes, you can use the Prisma CLI to migrate your database (i.e. map the adjusted data model to your database).
-Lift's migration engine will generate the corresponding SQL statements and send them to the database for you.
+Prisma Migrate's migration engine will generate the corresponding SQL statements and send them to the database for you.

 ```bash
 prisma2 migrate up --experimental